 To understand what a storage auction is, one must first understand what a storage unit is.
 Storage units are small spaces provided by self-storage companies to allow people with excess items access to storage space at a fee.
 Typically, the tenant pays monthly rent to the self-storage company for use of the space.
 There are many reasons why people utilize these units.
 They range from death to divorce, downsizing or even a change of address.
-Some storage companies provide packaging material, shelves, cupboards and even moving trucks to ease the process of storage for their tenants.
+Some storage companies provide packaging material, shelves, insurance, cupboards and even moving trucks to ease the process of storage for their tenants.
 The tenant typically has exclusive access to their belonging, are responsible for keeping them under lock and key and for their insurance.
 Unlike warehouses, where employees of warehousing company have access to the items, in storage units, only the owner can access their items.
 This agreement can, however, be breached if the tenant fails to pay their rent for a given amount of time.
 When this happens, the self-storage company can open the unit and auction the belonging of the tenant.
 This auction is known as a storage unit auction.

 Storage unit auctions usually take place through live bids.
 In rare occasions, sealed bids can be the primary method of auction.
 Before the auction begins, interested parties are allowed to peek at the contents of the storage unit.
 It is important that an interested bidder sees the content and value them since the winning bidder would be required to take all the contents of the unit and not just one item.
 After viewing the content, if it is a live bidding session, the bidders are informed of the rules of the auction.
 Bidders are then place their bids aloud on each unit.
 The person who places the highest bid wins.
 He is required to pay for the items up front in cash or by some other means agreed to by the company.
 For sealed bids, envelopes are opened after the bids are placed.
 The person whose envelope contains the highest bid wins and pays upfront.
 The money obtained at the auction is used to offset losses caused by accrued rent.